gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Finally they were one heavy dash away from the 'X' on the map.
-The door in front of them looked no different from any of the others, but Dockety retracted its wheel and extended its legs.
+The door in front of them looked no different from any of the others, but Dockety clacked its big manipulator a couple of times as if cracking its knuckles.
 "Be prepared," it said quietly.
 "We may encounter opposition."